dphov/dphov/README.md

 I enjoy analyze and automate things to positively impact world environment

-Open for FullStack JavaScript/TypeScript projects
+Open for collaboration on projects, as Product Manager or Web FullStack Engineer